 For those living under a rock, just kidding…for those that don’t know, Airbnb is a website that enables “hosts” to rent out their properties to guests.

-It started back in 2007 when two guys, Joe Gebbia and Brian Chesky, turned the living room floor of their San Francisco apartment into an “Airbed and breakfast” by providing guests with three air mattresses and homemade breakfast in the morning.
+Airbnb dates back to 2007 when two guys, Joe Gebbia and Brian Chesky, turned the living room floor of their San Francisco apartment into an “Airbed and breakfast”.
+The founders started their concept by providing guests with three air mattresses and homemade breakfast in the morning.
 The target audience was people who couldn’t find other accommodations in the city.

-By 2008, Nathan Blecharczyk joined the team, and the website was launched.
+By 2008, Nathan Blecharczyk joined the team and the website launched.
 Shortly after, Airbedandbreakfast.com became Airbnb.com.
 By 2011, the company began expanding overseas.
-And by 2017, the company was valued at 31 billion U.S. dollars.
+And by 2017, the company valuation was at 31 billion U.S. dollars.

-It now has over 4 billion listings worldwide in 191+ countries.
-On any given night, 2 million people are staying in someone’s home on Airbnb.
-Quite amazing that it all started with three air mattresses in someone’s living room.
+As a result, the company now has over 4 billion listings worldwide in 191+ countries.
+On any given night, 2 million people use Airbnb’s services to stay in someone’s home.
+If you think about it, it is a feat that this company started with three air mattresses in someone’s living room.

 This massive adoption has had many impacts on the accommodation industry, travelers, and hosts.